Polygonal chain

 In geometry, a polygonal chain is a connected series of line segments.
 More formally, a polygonal chain $P$ is a curve specified by a sequence of points $(A_1, A_2, \dots, A_n)$ called its vertices.
 The curve itself consists of the line segments connecting the consecutive vertices.

 Variations

 Simple

-A simple polygonal chain is one in which only consecutive (or the first and the last) segments intersect and only at their endpoints.
+A simple polygonal chain is one in which only consecutive segments intersect and only at their endpoints.

 Closed

 A closed polygonal chain is one in which the first vertex coincides with the last one, or, alternatively, the first and the last vertices are also connected by a line segment.

 A simple closed polygonal chain in the plane is the boundary of a simple polygon.
 Often the term "polygon" is used in the meaning of "closed polygonal chain", but in some cases it is important to draw a distinction between a polygonal area and a polygonal chain.
+A space closed polygonal chain is also known as a skew "polygon".